vuetifyjs/nuxt-module/docs/guide/features/globals/composables.md

 - [useRules](https://vuetifyjs.com/en/features/rules/): from Vuetify `v3.8.0+` and Vuetify Nuxt Module `v0.19.0+`
 - [useMask](https://vuetifyjs.com/en/api/use-mask/): from Vuetify `v3.10.0+` and Vuetify Nuxt Module `v0.19.0+`

-You can disable auto-import using `moduleOptions.importComposables: false`.
+You can disable auto-import by setting `moduleOptions.importComposables: false`.

-If you are using another composables that collide with the Vuetify ones, enable `moduleOptions.prefixComposables: true` to prefix them with `V`:
+If you are using other composables that conflict with Vuetify's, you can enable `moduleOptions.prefixComposables: true` to prefix the Vuetify composables with `V`:
 - `useDate` => `useVDate`
 - `useDefaults` => `useVDefaults`
 - `useLayout` => `useVLayout`